pingcap/docs/develop/dev-guide-paginate-results.md

 ### Non-clustered index table

-For non-clustered index tables (also known as "non-index-organized tables"), the internal field `_tidb_rowid` can be used as a pagination key, and the pagination method is the same as the single-column primary key table.
+For non-clustered index tables (also known as "non-index-organized tables"), the internal field `_tidb_rowid` can be used as a pagination key, and the pagination method is the same as that of single-field primary key tables.

 > **Tips:**
 >